-The Where used command allows you to discover in which Assemblies and Drawings a particular part or assembly is being used.
+The Where used command allows you to discover in which Assemblies and Drawings a particular part or assembly is being used, or in which document version a Feature Studio is being used.
 This is particularly helpful when you need to make a change to a part or assembly in production and need to understand the ramifications of that change.
 When you need to know what other assemblies or drawings might be impacted by a necessary change, Use the Where used command to locate all assemblies or drawings before you make the change.

 This functionality is currently available for Enterprise account users and Professional account users only.
 In the case of Professional accounts, where data can span multiple companies and owners (through sharing), users have access only to the documents (and data) that have been shared with them.

 Once you initiate the Where used command, Onshape returns results including where versioned parts (or assemblies) are used in versioned assemblies or versioned drawings.
 Onshape always returns the results from most current (latest) to oldest version/revision.
 Assemblies and drawings that do not include the versioned part or assembly are not included in the results.

 You can initiate the Where used command from two places in the interface:

 - From the Documents page, select a part or assembly in the search results list and select the Where used icon on the right side.

 From within a document, in a Part Studio or Assembly, right-click on the part name or the part in the graphics area and select Where used from the context menu.
 Onshape first filters and displays information for the current version of the selected part.
 (You can change the filter to obtain results for other versions or revisions of the selected part).
 The part or assembly opens Where used in the Document panel.

 All these methods of initiating the Where used command are explained in detail below.